Sage-Bionetworks/docker-rstudio/README.md

 project.
 This repository uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit once it has been created.

-### Docker tags
+### Docker and GitHub Pages tags

-The artifact published by this repository is the Docker image [sagebionetworks/rstudio].
-The versions of the image are aligned with the versions of R/RStudio, not the GitHub tags of this repository.
+The artifact published by this repository are HTML notebooks published to GitHub Pages and the Docker image [sagebionetworks/rstudio].
+The tags of these artifacts are aligned with the GitHub tags.

 The table below describes the image tags available.